 Frank had a very successful sporting career.
 He started his career playing football then converted to rugby playing initially for Penylan and in January 1908 is talked about as a promising forward playing for Cardiff Reserves.
 By December that year he is already in the Cardiff first team playing against Australia.

-He played 105 times for Cardiff Rugby Club and once for Wales.
-I haven’t discovered when he played for Wales but one newspaper report saying it may have been Australia.
-He was captain Wales against the New Zealand Army team in 1919 and maybe international caps were awarded in that game.
+He played 105 times for Cardiff Rugby Club including against Australia in 1908 (Cardiff won 24-8) and against South Africa in 1912 (Cardiff lost 6-7).
+One later newspaper report indicates he may have played for Wales but that appears erroneous.
+Frank was elected captain of Cardiff for the first official post-war season 1919-20 but he had to resign after a few games owing to injury.
+He was captain Cardiff Rugby (Wartime Charities) XV against the New Zealand Army team in 1919.
 The game was played in front of a crowd of 10,000 in Cardiff and ended up scoreless.
-He captained the Cardiff (war charity) Team in 1919 and was also Honorary Secretary of the charity that raised almost £2000 during the season, £100,000 in today’s money.
+He was also Honorary Secretary of the Cardiff Rugby (Wartime Charities) XV charity that raised almost £2000 during the season, £100,000 in today’s money.

 After finishing his rugby playing career he went onto enjoy yachting and became commodore of Barry Yacht Club.

 He married three times.
 In 1917 he married Gertrude Alice Hamlin but sadly their marriage was short lived as she passed away a year later.
 At that time he was living in 8 Agincourt Road, Roath.
 In 1920 he marries Lily Rodwell in Leicester and they have a daughter together.
 Lily passes away in 1939 and in 1940 Frank marries Lilian Plowman.